 Union calls on BBVA staff in Spain to strike over layoff plans

-A Spanish union said on Thursday it had called on BBVA's (BBVA.MC) more than 20,000 employees in Spain to hold a one-day strike next week in protest over the bank's plans for layoffs.
+MADRID (Reuters) - A Spanish union said on Thursday it had called on BBVA’s more than 20,000 employees in Spain to hold a one-day strike next week in protest over the bank’s plans for layoffs.

 Although Comisiones Obreras (CCOO) has scheduled another meeting next week with Spain’s second-largest bank, it does not expect any breakthrough, a spokesman for the union at BBVA said.